What’s new?

 So, much is new, but our striving for excellence remains the same!

-Guy Connolly is teaching his course again this winter
+Guy Connolly teaching his course again this winter

-January 6, 2012Guy Connolly is teaching his course in revision again at the Université de Montréal’s Faculty of Continuing Education (FEP) this winter.
+January 7, 2014Guy Connolly is teaching his course in revision again this winter in the Faculty of Continuing Education (FEP) at the Université de Montréal.
 The course, part of the Certificate in French Composition program, is for those who wish to perfect their French editing skills.
-It takes place at Longueuil Campus.
+It takes place at the Main Campus.

 Editing is done on-screen (Word), and the course takes full advantage of new information technology, particularly the Internet.
 Proofs are corrected either on paper or by using Adobe’s Acrobat software.
 Texts are only available electronically, and all information, course outlines, marks, etc., are posted on-line and updated regularly.
 Students send their texts directly to the course instructor, complete with on-screen corrections, by uploading them to the course site.
 The goal of this teaching approach is not only to make all course information and documentation more accessible, 24 hours a day, 7 days a week, but also to immerse students in today’s technological reality by working with electronic documents and messaging systems.
 Internet access is therefore a course requirement.
 The course instructor, however, does not exist only in cyberspace—he spends 45 hours in class with the students.

-The FEP will offer this course at its Main Campus during the 2012 fall session.
-For more information, contact Lise Malo at the Université de Montréal (514 343-6111, ext.
-2940), go to link or contact the instructor directly: guy.connolly@umontreal.ca.
+The FEP will offer this course at its Main Campus during the 2014 fall session.
+For more information, contact Robert Maltais at the Université de Montréal (514 343-6111, ext.
+2950), go here or contact the instructor directly: guy.connolly@umontreal.ca.

-September 30, 2011 The 21st edition of the Marathon d’écriture intercollégial took place in Montréal over the night of March 4–5 earlier this year, from 1:30 p.m. to 1:30 p.m.
-At the end of this unique writing marathon, whose honorary president was Michel Brûlé, each of the participating cegep students contributed their favourite text to a more than 175-page anthology (Passagers en transit) to be published under the supervision of Services d’édition Guy Connolly and available by contacting Gilbert Forest, head of the event.
+August 23, 2013 The 23rd edition of the Marathon d’écriture intercollégial took place in Montréal over the night of March 1–2 earlier this year, from 1:30 p.m. to 1:30 p.m.
+At the end of this unique writing marathon, whose honorary president was Mme Évelyne de la Chenelière, each of the participating cegep students contributed their favourite text to a 190-page anthology (Entre parenthèses) to be published under the supervision of Services d’édition Guy Connolly and available by contacting Gilbert Forest, head of the event.

-Guy Connolly carried out the text revision and proofreading with the help of three of his students: Monique Béziade, René Flageole and Marie Mousse Léonard.
+Guy Connolly carried out the text revision and proofreading with the help of five of his students: Isabelle Chartier, Laurent Frotey, Louise Gagnon, Louise Labrie Poirier and Andrée-Ann Pedneaul.
 Magalie Morin provided the inspiring graphic design.

 We are very pleased to make the two winners’ texts available here.